Codeplain-ai/plain2code_client/docs/starting_a_plain_project_from_scratch.md

 ## 1. Define Your .plain File

 Create a `.plain` file.
 The following example shows how to specify the array sorting problem.
-For more details, see [Plain language specifications](plain_language_specification.md).
+For more details, see [***plain language specifications](plain_language_specification.md).

 **Example: `array_sorting.plain`**
 ```plain